nicklockwood/ShapeScript/docs/src/expressions.md

 print left * right // prints 1 -4 9
 ```

+Note that is a simple member-wise multiplication of the numbers.
+For other types of vector multiplication such as the dot or cross product see the [functions section](functions.md#linear-algebra).

 If the tuples have different lengths, the result will be truncated to the shorter of the two:

 ```swift